cwendorf/Sourcebook/Methods/worked-examples/README.md

 ---

+### Abstract

-**Abstract:** This chapter provides the complete set of worked examples for the sourcebook.
+This chapter provides the complete set of worked examples for the sourcebook.
 All raw data, formulas, calculations, and summaries in APA style are provided for each type of research design.

 > A proper HTML version is in development.
 For now, this chapter includes images based on the PDF version.

----

-## Table of Contents for This Chapter
+### Table of Contents

 - [Frequencies](#frequencies)
 - [Descriptives](#descriptives)